dprint/dprint/website/cli.md

 Use `dprint fmt --stdin <file-path/file-name/extension>` and provide the input file text to stdin.
 The output will be directed by the CLI to stdout.

-Provide a full file path to format with inclusion/exclusion rules of your `dprint.json` file or provide only a file name or extension to always format the file.
+Provide a full file path to format with inclusion/exclusion rules of your dprint configuration file or provide only a file name or extension to always format the file.

 ## Checking What Files Aren't Formatted